drewpendergrass/CHEEREIO/docs/Observations.rst

 The produceSuperObservationFunction function
 ~~~~~~~~~~~~~

-This section is under construction, check back later!

 In CHEEREIO, users can opt to aggregate observations together to the GEOS-Chem grid, rather than ingesting observations individually even if several separate observations are made in a GEOS-Chem grid cell for a given point in time.
 Using "super-observations" is helpful because it reduces the complexity of the LETKF calculation and can help control ensemble behavior in areas where there are dense observations.
 The one tricky bit is handling error -- errors are reduced when aggregating observations.
 That's where the produceSuperObservationFunction function comes in.

 .. py:function:: produceSuperObservationFunction(fname)